Airbus Group appoints new boss for UK operation

 More recently, he has faced press criticism of his personal business dealings after the collapse of a business jet service.

-In an interview, Southwell said the timing of his departure had nothing to do with the weak defense spending environment, or Airbus Group's recent defense portfolio restructuring, and reiterated he had "done nothing wrong" in his business activity.
+In an interview, Southwell said the timing of his departure had nothing to do with the weak defence spending environment, or Airbus Group's recent defence portfolio restructuring, and reiterated he had "done nothing wrong" in his business activity.

 (Reporting by Tim Hepher; editing by Geert De Clercq)